DataONEorg/sem-prov-design/docs/use-cases/semantics/semantic-annotation.md

 Index Fields
 =============

-Currently, these dynamic, multi-valued string fields allow us to index the new semantic content without changing the SOLR schema.
+Currently, dynamic, multi-valued string fields allow us to index the new semantic content without changing the SOLR schema.
 They are multi-valued because they will store the entire class subsumption hierarchy (up) for any matching concepts and because they will store annotations from the same metadata resources for different attributes.

 * ``characteristic_sm`` - indexes the oboe:Characteristic[s] for oboe:Measurement[s] in the datapackage
 * ``standard_sm`` - indexes the oboe:Standard[s] for oboe:Measurement[s] in the datapackage

+Since our first prototype, we have added more permanent fields for storing semantic concepts in the index:
+* ``sem_annotation`` - holds tags and expanded concepts from those tags (AnnotatorSubprocessor)

 Example